desktop computer with Claim MD website on the screen

 After you’ve met with your patient, navigate to the page that shows the Session Details.
 Then click Create claim.

-A form appear that should be pre-populated with the patient’s info, their health insurance, and the other items from when you set up your Insurance Billing Profile.
+A form appears that will be pre-populated with the patient’s info, their health insurance, and other pre-sets from your Insurance Billing Profile.
 If any part of the form doesn’t look quite right, you can manually type into the form and adjust anything you need to.

 Keep in mind that the Payer Name and Payer ID will automatically be filled in if your patient added a Payer Name and Payer ID when completing their insurance information form (the Practice Better form you created to capture their insurance info).